 Little Bug was adopted six years ago.
 We didn’t see him at first; he hid in a box at the rescue centre.
 One day, in a moment of courage, he ventured out of his box and plonked himself down on my partner’s lap.
 That was it, he’d chosen us.

-Imagine my heartbreak when he runs out of the front door late one night this week.
+Imagine my heartbreak when he runs out of the front door late at night.
 Immediately petrified, he runs up and down the street, under the cars, and then he’s gone.
-For hours, I’m searching and calling and waiting (and freezing with all the doors and windows open) and then more searching and calling and waiting… no sign.
+For hours, I’m searching and calling and waiting.
+More searching and calling… no sign.

 With a small search party helping me to look for Bug the following day, a neighbour spots him under a car opposite home 16 hours after he went missing.
 He’s wide eyed and visibly shaking.
 Petrified.
 And it’s no wonder; home is a busy street with loud buses, kids and cars passing by – an extremely scary place for a Little Bug!